replicate/cog/docs/getting-started.md

 Looks like it worked!

+Note: The first time you run `cog predict`, the build process will be triggered to generate a Docker container that can run your model.
+The next time you run `cog predict` the pre-built container will be used.

 ## Build an image

 We can bake your model's code, the trained weights, and the Docker environment into a Docker image.
 This image serves predictions with an HTTP server, and can be deployed to anywhere that Docker runs to serve real-time predictions.